Intellectual Property Extensions

 Invention, Inventorship, and Ownership

-Obtaining a Patent – Why Where When
+Obtaining a Patent – Why, Where, When

 Agreement Process and Structures

-This course is designed to give learners a basic working knowledge of why agreements are required in certain circumstances.
+The Agreement Process and Structures course is designed to give learners a basic working knowledge of why agreements are required in certain circumstances.

 Technology Agreements – Structure and Content